 How to Grow Artichokes

-It’s best to grow artichoke plants where the summers are cool and mild and where temperatures never fall below 25 degrees F., like coastal California where growing artichokes is a commercial enterprise; but if your garden doesn’t fit the profile, don’t despair.
+It’s best to grow artichoke plants where the summers are cool and mild and where temperatures never fall below 25 F. (-4 C.); like coastal California where growing artichokes is a commercial enterprise.
+If your garden doesn’t fit the profile, don’t despair.
 If you know how to grow artichokes and you give them what they need, you can grow this tasty vegetable almost anywhere.
 To grow artichoke plants, you’ll need at least 90-100 frost free days.
 If you can offer them that, then give it a try.

-If you live anywhere cooler than Zone 8, your best bet may be to treat your artichokes as annuals, grow single season to harvest artichokes and replant every year, although some gardeners swear that heavy mulching can save the deeply set roots from year to year.
+If you live anywhere cooler than USDA growing Zone 8, your best bet may be to treat your artichokes as annuals, grow single season to harvest artichokes and replant every year, although some gardeners swear that heavy mulching can save the deeply set roots from year to year.
 However, treating them as annuals isn’t as bad as it sounds.
 The productive life of a perennial artichoke is only about four years.

 Tips for Growing Artichokes